-VALERIE BARNHART is an independent animator and visual artist based out of Ottawa, Canada.
-Her interdisciplinary practice is exploratory in nature but revolves specifically around the dynamics of silence and inaction as a form of violence.
+VALERIE BARNHART is an independent director, animator, screenwriter, and visual artist based out of Ottawa, Canada.

 Valerie earned her BFA from Emily Carr Institute of Art and Design as a Visual Arts Major: with a studio specialty in Printmaking, Drawing, and an academic emphasis in Decolonization Politics and Non Western Art.